Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Men’s Lightweight Waffle Bathrobe – Lightweight, available in several colors, relaxed fit.

-Dorm Laundry
+Dorm Laundry Essentials

 Everyone needs a laundry hamper/bag for dirty clothes!
 Most dorms will have laundry machines in the building, but you may have to navigate stairs or an elevator to get there.
 At some schools, laundry facilities may be in another building.
 Regardless, an easy to carry laundry bag is a plus in any situation.

 - Backpack Laundry Bag – A basic backpack laundry bag – easy to carry no matter the distance to the laundry room.
+This is another option at Target.

 - Personalized Laundry Bag – Super fun colors/patterns and choice of fonts for name or initials.